 Fund financial statements provide the next level of detail.
 For governmental funds, these statements tell how services were financed in the short-term as well as what remains for future spending.
 The fund financial statements also report the Town's operations in more detail than the government-wide statements by providing information about each of the Town's major funds.
 For the Town of Minturn, the General Fund is the most significant fund.
 Except for the General Fund, a specific fund is established to satisfy managerial control over resources or to satisfy finance-related legal requirements established by external parties or governmental statutes or regulations.
-The Town maintains seven individual governmental funds: General, Battlement Mountain Resort, Debt Service, Conservation Trust, Minturn Market, General Improvement District and Capital Projects Fund.
-Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the major funds.
-The nonmajor funds are combined into a single, aggregated, presentation with individual fund data for each of these nonmajor governmental funds provided in the form of combining statements as supplemental information.
+The Town maintains seven individual governmental funds: General, Battlement Mountain Resort, Special Revenue, Conservation Trust, Minturn Market, General Improvement District and Capital Projects Fund.
+Information is presented separately in the governmental funds balance sheet and in the governmental funds are combined into a single, aggregated, presentation with individual fund data for each of these nonmajor governmental funds provided in the form of combining statements as supplemental information.
 The Town's proprietary, or enterprise fund, is used to account for its Water and Trash activities.
 This fund is considered to be a major fund of the Town of Minturn.